ECheynet/skewWindSim/README.md

 # Unfrozen skewed turbulence for wind loading on structures
 The present repository includes the Matlab source code used to generate skewed turbulence for wind loading on structures, as presented in  [1].
+Topic of interests are: wind engineering, structural dynamics, random processes, structural analysis, boundary layer meteorology, atmospheric science (turbulence)

 ## Content